ViewComponent/view_component/docs/viewcomponents-in-practice.md

 Our goal is to build all of GitHub's Rails-rendered HTML with ViewComponents, composed of [Primer ViewComponents](https://primer.style/view-components/).

-Using Primer ViewComponents ensures that our UIs remain consistent, accessible, and correctly designed.
+Using Primer ViewComponents ensures that our user interfaces are consistent, accessible, and correctly designed.

 ## The two types of ViewComponents we write